IjeffAlexandre/Elk-Stack-Simulation/README.md

 SSH port 22

-Machines within the network can only be accessed by Jump-Box.
+Machines within the network can only be accessed by Jump-Box-Provisioner.
-Which machine did you allow to access your ELK VM - Jump-Box.
+Which machine did you allow to access your ELK VM - Jump-Box-Provisioner.

 Private IP address  - 10.0.0.4